KF666-github/BD-11/README.md

-# Automated Book Drawing for AudiobookProduction:A Benchmark and Comparative Study from Heuristics to LLMs
+# Automated Book Drawing for Audiobook Production:A Benchmark and Comparative Study from Heuristics to LLMs